 You made it through!
 And therefore, to end this article in big, I want to say Muitíssimo obrigada pela vossa atenção!

-If you do not know why it is “pela vossa atenção”, maybe you should take a look at this article:
+If you do not know why it is “pela vossa atenção”, you can take a look at this article: When to use por vs para with exercises.

 Mais uma vez, muito obrigada!